Muncken87/Jekyll-blog/README.md

 * A blog for your posts or interesting things
 * Flexible way of adding blog posts or new work, with just the help of the data.settings.yml
 * Free to use
+*
+## Things to finish
+*Fix mobilenav for other pages than index
+* Add custom page for work
+* Add content to About page